 So be careful.
 Don’t force yourself to learn things for the sole sake of improvement because in my experience this just leads to an unhealthy relationship with practice.
 You’ll feel obligated and you’ll resent it.

-Put the focus on how you feel whilst you’re learning, rather than on how well you think you should be doing, and progress will take care of itself.
+Put the focus on the Process, on how you feel whilst you’re learning, rather than on how well you think you should be doing, and the Progress will take care of itself.